Mixed reactions to extension of transitional period in Kiir’s Warrap State

 Last week, the Transitional Government postponed the December 2024 General Election to December 2026, citing a lack of preparedness, a move that was approved by the peace implementation monitors, the Reconstituted Joint Monitoring and Evaluation Commission (R-JMEC) last Wednesday and passed by Parliament of Friday.
 The transitional period was also extended by 24 months.

-Some citizens in the Warrap State capital, Kuajok, said the extension deprives the civil population of social services and that shows that the government does not care for the welfare of the people of South Sudan.
+Some citizens in the Warrap State capital, Kuajok, said the extension deprives the civil population of social services and shows that the government does not care for the welfare of the people of South Sudan.

 Dawud Dau said the extension has positive and negative aspects.